Ketansuhaas/mypage/_pages/about.md

 ---
 ## Recent Updates

-- December, 2024: Applying to CS PhD Programs working at the intersection of AI, Neuroscience and Cognitive Science
+- December, 2024: Applying to CS PhD Programs at labs working at the intersection of AI, Neuroscience and Cognitive Science

 - May, 2024: Joined [Banaji Implicit Social Cognition Lab](https://banaji.sites.fas.harvard.edu/) at Harvard University